UPPMAX/naiss_intro_python/docs/sessions/files.md

 ## Exercises

-### Exercise 1: create a simple text file
+## Exercise 1: create a simple text file

-!!!- info "Learning outcomes"

-    - Create a simple text file

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):